back

 Our programs for schools

-Our evidence-based programs challenge harmful norms about gender to improve wellbeing, behaviour and safety.
+Our evidence-based programs challenge harmful norms about gender to improve attitudes, wellbeing, and behaviour.
 Our resources and workshops have been designed to align with the Victorian Resilience, Rights & Respectful Relationships Curriculum.

 Workshops

-Our workshops for students, staff, parents and school leaders introduce participants to the pressures boys and men can feel to behave a certain way, the impacts of these pressures, and how to move away from harmful attitudes and behaviours.
+Our workshops begin with staff to introduce them to the pressures that men and boys can feel to behave and act out societal expectations of masculinity.
+We highlight the impacts of these pressures, and ways we can work together to help move away from harmful attitudes and behaviours.
 Our workshops aim to build awareness, open conversation and skills to adopt healthier habits and develop healthier identities.

 Curriculum resources